Moecker/CarND-Capstone/README.md

 ### Traffic Light Recognition
 ### Traffic Light Classification

-Traffic Light Classification performs on demand from the traffic light detection and returns the color state of the traffic light reflected in the camera image with a constant value in TrafficLight.
+Traffic Light Classification performs on demand from the traffic light detection and returns the color state of the traffic light reflected in the camera image with a constant value in TrafficLight class.
 The traffic light classification solves two tasks.

   - find traffic lights as bounding boxes in the camera image